adonisjs/v6-docs/content/docs/concepts/typescript_build_process.md

+---
+summary: Learn about the Typescript build process in AdonisJS
+---

 # TypeScript build process

 Applications written in TypeScript must be compiled into JavaScript before you can run them in production.